An allotment loan lets you borrow up to $1,000 for payday loans. Up to $2,500 for installment loans.

 Our Focus: Government Employee Allotment Loans!

-Why Federal Employees Use Allotment Loans
+Why Federal Employees Choose Allotment Loans

 Your employment is the asset